Skip to main content

 Examples:

 If you don't know exactly the name of a function you can also pass a string pattern to doc() to return all functions matching the string pattern in their names.
-In a string pattern a * matches any sequence of characters while a ? matches a single character.
+In a string pattern a % matches any sequence of characters while a _ matches a single character.

 Example:

-The function sourcecode("fn") where fn can be a function name or a string pattern returns the definitions of the matching functions.
+The function sourcecode('fn') where fn can be a function name or a string pattern returns the definitions of the matching functions.

 Example:

-The signature of a function is a string denoting its arguments and results.
-You can get the signature of function or string pattern fn by calling the system function signature(fn), for example:
+The first line of a source code string contains the signature of the function.
+It is a string denoting the function's arguments and results.
+You can get just the signature of function or string pattern fn by calling the system function signature(fn).

 signature('range')

 Some functions have corresponding infix operators.
-For example, the function plus has the infix operator +, so both these calls return the same result:
+For example, the function plus has the infix operator + so the queries 1+2 and plus(1,2) both return the value 3.

 Visit Documentation functions for a list of functions used for documenting the system.